lenML/gcp-claude-openai-api-server/README.md

 The `MAX_TOKEN_LENGTH` setting determines the maximum number of tokens allowed in the conversation.
 It is parsed as an integer from the environment variable, with a default value of 4096 if not specified.

+> This configuration is used when merging prompts and does not affect API call parameters.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.